The NFL Draft Will Be Held Virtually For The First Time, Gets Late April Air Date

 The draft was initially set to place in Las Vegas, where the Oakland Raiders just moved.
 Before this decision was announced, ESPN reports that general managers had been pushing to delay the draft instead of moving toward a virtual process.
 Team owners, on the other hand, believed that the event needed to move forward on schedule.

 In his memo, Goodell said that the league was facing unprecedented circumstances as a result of the pandemic.
-He also highlighted the contributions that healthcare workers and first responders had made to ensuring that everyone remained as safe and healthy as possible, and said that the situation they were in required flexibility and openness to change.
+He also highlighted the contributions that healthcare workers and first responders had made to ensure that everyone remained as safe and healthy as possible and said that the situation they were in required flexibility and openness to change.

 The virtual draft will be broadcast on ESPN, and the NFL is reportedly planning to run a telethon alongside the draft which will benefit those who have been impacted by the virus.
 Last week, the NFL said that it planned to move forward with its season, which starts in September, as planned, according to The Guardian.